PCB Material-(Selection requirement while designing the PCB)

 · Loss Tangent Or Dissipation Factor.

-A dielectric material with low loss tangent has fewer power losses.
-In most PCB materials, loss tangent ranges between 0.02 and 0.001.
-Loss tangent increases with increase in frequency.
+A dielectric material with a low-loss tangent has fewer power losses.
+In most PCB materials, the loss tangent ranges between 0.02 and 0.001.
+Loss tangent increases with an increase in frequency.

 · Relative permittivity Or Dielectric Constant